utsavgupta/utsavgupta.github.io/content/about.md

 I am experienced in building and maintaining enterprise level platform services.
 My project work includes developing an OAuth2 and SAML 2.0 compliant identity and access management system for a top German wholesaler, and a custom built ci/cd platform for one of Germany's largest discount retailers.

-On the days I am not writing code one can find me pursuing my new found hobby of photography.

 <div class="vspacer-2rem"></div>

 ##### Certifications